mikeizbicki/lab-transactions/README.md

 You should get an error about a bad port number.

 In previous projects, this never happened because the database port was never exposed to the lamdba server.
+In this project, however, the database needs to be exposed to the lambda server.
-In this project, however, we will will be running python code on the lambda server (and not the `pg` container) that needs to connect to the database, and so we need to expose the port in order to do so.
+That's because we will be running python code on the lambda server (and not the `pg` container) that needs to connect to the database.

 Edit the `ports` field of the `docker-compose.yml` file so that your database will be exposed on a unique port that doesn't conflict with other students.
 (Your UID is a reasonable choice, and you can find it by running `id -u` in the shell.)